mcneel/help-docs/_en/flamingo/5/help/material-type-simple.md

 Within the Texture Map table will be listed the textures that are part of the texture set.
 Right-click on the table to add, remove or change the textures in the set.

 #### Add Maps...
-Use this command in the right-click menu to Add new textures to the list.
+Use this command in the right-click menu to add new textures to the list.
 More then one texture can be added at one time.
-If the textures names include suffixes for one of the mapping tyeps, then the map type will be automatically added.
+If the textures names include suffixes for one of the mapping types, then the map type will be automatically added.
 For instance, if a map has *-normal* in the name it will automatically be tagged as a normal map type.

 #### Remove Map
 This right-click command will remove a texture map from the table.